Jennifer Hudson, Sherri Shepherd part of daytime TV makeover

 “What we’ve learned in our short time together is how much the audience loves Jennifer, and how much she loves the audience,” Connelly said.
 “We’re going to have all the conventions of a talk show, but one of the things that will make the show stand out is her interactions with the audience.”

-David Perler, executive producer and showrunner for “Sherri,” said Hudson’s depth of talk-show experience, including her tenure as a co-host on “The View” and subbing for the health-challenged Williams, is a big advantage.
+David Perler, executive producer and showrunner for “Sherri,” said Shepherd’s depth of talk-show experience, including her tenure as a co-host on “The View” and subbing for the health-challenged Williams, is a big advantage.

 “It’s so easy to work with somebody who has done this for many years and different incarnations,” Perler said.
 The new show is built around her desire to “make you feel better when you leave at the end of the hour than you did before.”